dtanner/dantanner/content/post/spring-rites.md

 suffer, and so will your project.

 It doesn't have to be like that though.
 Use Kotlin, ditch the annotation framework, and use a simpler method.

+## Example
+If you want to see what a production quality example looks like, my friend and colleague Jake Luby [made one](https://github.com/aceluby/vanilla-kotlin).
+It uses some of our favorite libraries using patterns illustrated earlier in this post.